zzhang81/zzhang81/README.md

 ## Projects

-- **Seismic Data Processing Database:** This is a Postgresql-based database used to efficiently process and store earthquake data.
+- **Seismic Database:** This is a Postgresql-based database used to efficiently process and store earthquake data.
 - **FDSN Viewer:** It can be used to quickly browse and edit the information in FDSN Station xml, and view the waveform data in the data file.